• Skip to primary navigation

 • Prepare the baking pans: Grease and line two 8 inch (20cm) round baking tins with parchment or baking paper.

-• Whisk together the wet ingredients: In a separate bowl, whisk together the following wet ingredients (eggs, yogurt and vanilla extract).
+• Egg mixture: In a separate bowl, whisk the eggs, yogurt, and vanilla extract together.

-• Sift in the dry ingredients: Sift in the flour, baking powder and baking soda (bicarbonate of soda) folding in with a spatula to combine.
+• Sift in the dry ingredients: Sift in the flour, salt, baking powder, and baking soda (bicarbonate of soda), then fold in with a spatula until fully incorporated.

 • Fold the chocolate into the batter: Add in the flour-coated chocolate chips or chunks and mix into the batter until evenly distributed.